"Every call number begins with three numbers, followed by various letters and/or number combinations. The numbers correspond to subject areas.

 Please keep in mind that materials are located in different areas.
-Most of our collection is located in the stacks upstairs and in the Reading Room.
+Most of our collection is located in the stacks upstairs.
 Fiction/Reference/Theses and DVDs are shelved downstairs on the 2nd floor.

 To use our compact shelves, press the green arrows on the row you wish to access.
 Sometimes the lights may flash red, just above the "STOP" button.
 If so, a patron may be in an area in which the shelves would need to be moved.
 However, this is not always the case.
 Check to see if anyone or anything is in the area in which the shelves need to be moved.
 If not, simply press the red "STOP" button.
 Now you should be able to press the green buttons in order to access the desired shelf.

 In the event that there are no obstructions in the aisles and the shelves do not move, alert a staff member.

 To override shelves that will not move, there is a battery pack located in the "Tech Sandbox" closet.
 Unplug the battery and take it to the shelf you wish to move.
 Plug the cord into the shelf, just below the red STOP button, and hold down the appropriate green arrow button on the shelf to move it.
 Be sure that there is nothing and no one in the aisle as you move the shelf.